In a rush? You can find just the Irish Soda Bread Recipe at my Tumblr.

 Bake in the oven for 30 minutes.
 Brush with the buttermilk and butter mixture, and then bake for an additional 15 minutes.

-Check for doneness with a toothpick.
+Use a toothpick to check if your bread is done.
 If needed, brush with buttermilk and butter once more and cook for another 10 to 15 minutes.

 Allow the bread to cool before cutting.
 Enjoy!